Clergy & Staff

 In 2013 Matthew earned his Ph.D. at St. Michael’s College in the University of Toronto and the Toronto School of Theology, specializing in Anglican history and theology.
 He received several doctoral fellowships from Trinity College in the University of Toronto and Diocese of Toronto’s Archbishop George and Eileen Carey Scholarship in Anglican Studies.
 Matthew has been a Lecturer in Trinity College’s Faculty of Divinity, teaching Anglican theology.
 His blog, The Vicar of Wakefield, explores issues in theology and ministry and features sermons delivered at Emmanuel.
 Prior to accepting Emmanuel’s call, he was an associate priest in several parishes in the Anglican Church of Canada.

 As Emmanuel’s Rector, Matthew is the principal preacher and celebrant at Sunday services.
 He works with the lay leadership to oversee weekly worship, pastoral care, and Christian education.
 A particular focus of his ministry is adult Christian formation.
-He is active in the Diocese of Massachusetts, serving as Dean of the Mystic Valley Deanery (13 parishes north of Boston) and as an elected member of the Standing Committee.
+He is active in the Diocese of Massachusetts, serving as Dean of the Mystic Valley Deanery (13 parishes north of Boston) and as Vice President of the Standing Committee.
 Since 2018 he has been a core faculty member teaching theology in the formation program for those training to be ordained as deacons in the Diocese of Massachusetts.
 He is engaged in ecumenical and interfaith leadership through the Wakefield Interfaith Clergy Association and serves on the town's Human Rights Commission.
 He is also a director of Wakefield's Col. James Hartshorne House.
 In addition to theology and ministry, Matthew is interested in Scandinavian culture and enjoys speaking Swedish.

 Deacon: The Rev. Holly Hartman